-Figure 6: Current 60 decibel map for Bream Creek (Winter)
+Figure 6: Current 60 decibel map for Marion Bay (Winter)

-Figure 7 presents the proposed noise modelling map for the Bream Creek area on a busy summer day.
-There are no events of more than 60 decibels depicted.
+Figure 7 presents the proposed noise modelling map for the Marion Bay area on a busy summer day, which shows up to 5 (pink dots) noise events over 60 decibels.

-Figure 7: Proposed 60 decibel map for Bream Creek (Summer)
+Figure 7: Proposed 60 decibel map (Summer)

-Figure 8 presents the proposed noise modelling map for the Bream Creek area on a busy winter day, which shows up to 5 (pink dots) noise events over 60 decibels.
+Figure 8 presents the proposed noise modelling map for the Marion Bay area on a busy winters day, which shows up to 5 (pink dots) noise events over 60 decibels.

-Figure 8: Proposed 60 decibel map for Bream Creek (Winter)
+Figure 8: Proposed 60 decibel map (Winter)